KunaAl22/wall-o-clock/README.md

 ## Future Enhancements

-The Wall O' Cloak application has great potential for further enhancements and features, including:
+The Wall O' Clock application has great potential for further enhancements and features, including:

-- **User Profiles:** Implement user profile pages to showcase users' uploaded images, likes, and comments.
+- **User Profiles:** Implement user profile pages to showcase user's uploaded images, likes, and comments.
 - **Social Sharing:** Integrate social media sharing functionality to allow users to share images on their social networks.
 - **Image Tags:** Implement a tagging system to enable users to add tags to their images, enhancing discoverability.
 - **User Interactions:** Allow users to follow each other, like and comment on images, and receive notifications.

 ## Contributing

-Contributions to the Wall O' Cloak project are welcome!
+Contributions to the Wall O' Clock project are welcome!
 If you would like to contribute, please follow the guidelines in the `CONTRIBUTING.md` file.

 ## License

-The Wall O' Cloak project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
+The Wall O' Clock project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements